wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 ## Example

-The following is an example for the message and information flow between a backend with backend domain `a.com` and infra domain `infra.a.com` and another backend with backend domain `b.com` and infra domain `infra.b.com`.
+The following is an example for the message and information flow between a backend with backend domain `a.com` and infrastructure domain `infra.a.com` and another backend with backend domain `b.com` and infrastructure domain `infra.b.com`.

 The content and format of the message is meant to be representative.
 For